 Carriage houses are permitted on lots that contain a single detached dwelling in any of the following zones:

 Rural Zones: FG (Forestry and Grazing), A (Agriculture), and RC (Country Residential).
-Please note that if your property is in the ALR, you will need ALC approval prior to constructing a carriage house.
+Please note that if your property is in the ALR, you will need to confirm your proposal meets the ALC regulations prior to constructing a carriage house.

 Urban Residential Zones: R1 (Large Lot Residential), R2 (Small Lot Residential), R3 (Small Lot Residential: Lane), RD1 (Duplex Housing), RD2 (Duplex Housing: Lane) and RD3 (Residential Infill).